State Children's Ombudsman Offices

 |

-The Ombudsman has jurisdiction to investigate the administrative acts of all Alaska agencies, and is independent and autonomous of those agencies.
-As part of the Legislative Branch, the administrative facilities and services of the Legislative Affairs Agency may be used for the management of the Office of the Ombudsman.
+The ombudsman has jurisdiction to investigate the administrative acts of all Alaska agencies and is independent and autonomous of those agencies.
+As part of the legislative branch, the administrative facilities and services of the legislative affairs agency may be used for the management of the office of the ombudsman.

 |